ON THIS PAGE: You will learn about the different treatments doctors use for people with CUP. Use the menu to see other pages.

 Treatment for those not in a specific CUP subgroup

-About 75% of all people with CUP do not have the characteristics of any of the specific subgroups described above.
+About 65% to 70% of all people with CUP do not have the characteristics of any of the specific subgroups described above.
 Most of the patients in this group have adenocarcinoma or poorly differentiated carcinoma (see Subtypes).
 The success of treatment for this group varies widely.
-Many of these patients have cancers that are resistant to treatment.
+Many of these patients have cancer that is resistant to treatment.
 However, others experience significant benefits from treatment.

-During the last 15 years, important improvements have been made in the treatment of many types of cancer.
+Important improvements have been made in the treatment of many types of cancer during the last 15 years.
 Many of the drugs responsible for these improvements are called targeted therapies (see above).
-Unlike traditional chemotherapy, targeted drugs work best for specific types of cancer with specific tumor features.
-For example, a drug that targets a tumor abnormality found in lung cancer may not work at all for colon cancer, and vice versa.
-Therefore, it is increasingly difficult to design an empiric/generalized treatment program for patients with CUP that provides the best results for different cancer types.
+Unlike traditional chemotherapy, targeted drugs work best for cancer with specific tumor features.
+For example, a drug that targets a mutation specific to lung cancer may not work at all for colon cancer, and vice versa.
+It can be difficult to design a generalized treatment program for people with CUP with these new treatments without knowing where the cancer began.

-At the same time, new diagnostic tests are available that can predict the primary site for people with CUP, even when the primary site cannot be found using scans and other clinical evaluations.
-Pathologists perform these new tests, called molecular cancer classifier assays, on tumor tissue taken during a biopsy.
-More and more scientific evidence shows that in most cases the predictions from these assays are accurate.
+However, new diagnostic tests can help predict the primary site for people with CUP, even when the primary site cannot be found.
+These tests are called molecular cancer classifier assays or gene expression profiling.
+Pathologists perform these new tests on tumor tissue taken during a biopsy.
+More and more scientific evidence shows that, in most cases, the predictions from these assays are accurate.

 Physical, emotional, and social effects of cancer